-This variant also sees a lot of success, probably the most out of all variants.
+This standard Siesta-extended setup also sees a lot of success, probably the most out of all variants.

 - People with physically active lifestyles or are still growing mentally and physically.
 The adaptation difficulty is much milder than the default version; in addition, extending the night core follows the 90m cycle rule (mostly for convenience).

 - It gives a decent amount of sleep reduction for people whose monophasic need is around 8-9h each day.
 The most common form of scheduling this setup is to have a slightly longer core at night and keep the daytime core as it is.